rosscdh/challenge/README.md

 I will take it down soon(ish).

+`@NB` please remember if you clone this to /tmp/ docker will probably not mount files due to permissions.

 ## Usage

 Edit the `config.yaml` file to your hearts content (remember to update the `bucket name` and `cloudFrontDistributionID` in `config.yaml` (see note 7) and then: